fbpx

 FacebookTwitterWhatsApp

 Today our Man Around Nairobi is John-Allan Namu.
-John-Allan Namu is the co-founder of Investigative Journalism Publication, Africa Uncensored.
+John-Allan Namu is the co-founder of the Investigative Journalism Publication, Africa Uncensored.
 He is an investigative journalist and a believer in Africa (very corny, but very true).
 For almost 12 years, he has been involved in some of the country’s most incisive investigative work.
 John-Allan is married with four children.

 1. Did you grow up in Nairobi?

 Yes and no. I grew up in Tigoni, Limuru.
 We moved there when I was quite young.
 I think I must have been seven or eight.
 I say yes because a lot of our lives revolved around Nairobi.
-We went to school in Nairobi, had a lot of relatives who lived in Nai, and did a lot of stuff in the city.
+We went to school in Nairobi, had a lot of relatives who lived in Nai and did a lot of stuff in the city.
 Living in Limuru was the best, though.
 So quiet, peaceful, and yes, safer.
 Plus we drank so much fresh milk that I don’t like it any more.

 My brother and I did all sorts of stuff – there was this treacherously steep hill at home that ended in a sharp turn which if you didn’t take would send you hurtling into trees 20 metres below.
 He would ride his bike with me standing on two pedals on the back wheel, and we would go down as fast as we could.
 We called ourselves “circus boys”.
-We should have called
+We should have called ourselves crazy!
+We also fished quite a bit, catching small fish and Crayfish, and went swimming in a natural spring at the end of our farm.
+It was dope.

 2. What do you love about Nairobi?

 Convenience.
 There’s “a guy” for everything!
-I also really enjoy early mornings and just after 8pm when the traffic has died down.
+I also really enjoy early mornings and just after 8 PM when the traffic has died down.
 Then you really appreciate the city, especially the city centre.
-Living outside of Nairobi, I always envied the camaraderie I saw whenever I visited
+Living outside of Nairobi, I always envied the camaraderie I saw whenever I visited relatives in different estates.
+Being the outsider, it was always exciting to hear about who the favourite kid was, the kid with the cool games, the house with the kali folks and the adventures guys would get up to.

 I also love the energy that the city has.